Create step-wise / incremental tests in pytest

 For example we define three steps:

-you will now see 3 tests instead of one:
+That's it!
+If you run pytest you will now see 3 tests instead of one:

 Rusalka.
 Debugging note

-at the end of each step when debugging if you think that there is an issue with the execution order.
+You might wish to use yield instead of yield at the end of each step when debugging if you think that there is an issue with the execution order.
 This will activate a built-in checker, that will check that each step name in the declared sequence corresponds to what you actually yield at the end of that step.

 b- Shared data¶

 By design, all intermediate results created during function execution are shared between steps, since they are part of the same python function call.
-You therefore have nothing to do: this is what is shown above in step c where we reuse intermediate_a
+You therefore have nothing to do: this is what is shown above in step c where we reuse intermediate_a from step a.

 c- Optional steps and dependencies¶